 A vessel sink, a sink that sits on top of a counter or vanity, can give a bathroom a uniquely polished look.
 Vessel sinks are nice because they can be installed on any flat vanity top.
-The top of the vanity can be granite, tiled, Formica, or any other type of solid surface.
+The top of the vanity can be granite, tile, Formica, or any other type of solid surface.
 Vessel sinks also give you the option of converting a dresser or other piece of furniture into a vanity for a customized look.

 Drain holes and faucet holes will have to be drilled on any vanity or dresser top chosen for a vessel sink installation.
 Other considerations are the drain pipe location and countertop height.
 Setting a vessel sink on top of a standard height vanity would result in a sink that is much too high.
 The height of the vanity needs to be low enough so that the installed sink height is somewhere between 30-36”.

 Also, keep in mind that if you will be using a piece of furniture that is not specifically designed for a vessel sink additional alterations may have to be made.
 These may include removing drawers and attaching only the faces to the cabinet to allow room for water and drain lines inside.
 The back of the dresser will most likely have to be opened for the water and drain line as well.

 If you are installing a vessel faucet as well as a vessel sink you should install the faucet first.
 Since faucets are usually located behind the sink, it is easier to install them first.

 Taking the time to install the faucet first can give you more room to work in an already limited space.